prkrishnan1/Simmer_DSS_SP20_Project_1/README.md

 `Churn_Labeling.ipynb`

 Assigns labels to each user in the dataset based on churn definition.
-Outputs a dataset with each row having a user id, user information, and a label.
+Outputs a dataset with each row having a user id, user information, and a churn label (0: did not churn, 1: churned).

 `Churn_Metrics.ipynb`